iliclaey/pan/panc-docs/source/commands/commands.rst

     precedence over inclusion.

 ``--initial-data=``
-    A DML expression that evaluates to an dict.
+    A DML expression that evaluates to a dict.
 This value will be used as the starting dict for all object templates.
 This is a convenient mechanism for injecting build numbers and other metadata in the profiles.